National Pancake Day 2017 IHOP: How To Get Your Free Stack

 More information on the charities involved and participating locations can be found here.

-[Featured image by Scott Olsen/ Getty Images]
+[Featured Image by Scott Olsen/Getty Images]